augusto-altman/angular-gettext-plugin/README.md

 ```

 # Options
 Support all the configuration and options of the [angular-gettext-cli utility](https://github.com/huston007/angular-gettext-cli).
+Check also the [angular-gettext-tools Extractor options](https://github.com/rubenv/angular-gettext-tools#options) (for the supported extractStrings options).